leikanger/respiratox/PlanAndTestRequirements.md

     * X Correct values: X,Y,Z - correct decoding of 3 values
     * X Strange message or zero does not chrash execution
     * X Correct decoding: very large numbers
+### Structuring messages and data structures
+Make a design for saving data in data structures (on heap?), so that e.g. all x-values can be taken out.
+Create design for how to save values.
+    *

+#TODO : Update MOCK objec, so that different messages gives different xvalues e.g.

 Decoding message and saving result
 ------------------------------------------------